What They Do: Computer hardware engineers research, design, develop, and test computer systems and components.

 How to Become One: Most computer hardware engineers need a bachelor’s degree from an accredited program.

-Job Outlook: Employment of computer hardware engineers is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
-A limited number of engineers will be needed to meet the demand for new computer hardware because more technological innovation takes place with software than with hardware.
+Job Outlook: Employment of computer hardware engineers is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

 Computer hardware engineers research, design, develop, and test computer systems and components such as processors, circuit boards, memory devices, networks, and routers.